kanehekili/VideoCut/README.md

 ### Exact frame cut for one GOP only?
 Can't be really implemented with the ffmpeg ABI.
 The transcoded part will have different coding parameters than the rest of the stream.
 A decoder cannot handle that change.
 On the other hand there is no way to transcode the GOP with the exact parameters of the original stream, since only a subset of h264 paramenters are accepted by the ffmpeg ABI.

-### Legacy Opencv
+### Legacy Opencv (for Ubuntu 18.04 and older)
 Since Videocut ran with OpenCV for many years it is still available.
 If needed it has to be downloaded
 * python3-opencv
 * hdf5 (Arch only)

-Create a .desktop file with the line "Exec= python3 .../VideoCut.py -p cv %f".
+Copy the .desktop file and change the exec line to "Exec= python3 .../VideoCut.py -p cv %f"

 Opencv will not be displaying subtitles nor frametypes.

 ### Changes
 08.07.2016